jaydeepkhandelwal/insta/README.md

 1. Mocked SendSMS service which is used to send OTP.
 2. Kept number of properties minimum for now.
 E.g. Haven't added UserProfile (firstName, LastName etc), tags etc. If required, current schema can be extended to support these.
    In Review field, we can keep metadata field, Map<String, Object> to add any arbitrary data if required in future.
 We can follow CQRS pattern if we need filters/aggregation on review metadata.
+3. Null Checks are not done every where as it was built for demo purpose.

 **Entities** -